 October 18, 2016

 This is a web application that plots electromagnetic (EM) responses from imported files.
-Referred to simply as "plotter", it is now used throughout the geophysics industry to plot time domain UTEM data in a web browser.
+Referred to simply as "plotter", it is now used as a consulting tool and by clients to plot time domain UTEM data in a web browser.

 Plotter needed to be capable of plotting downhole and surface data, and orient EM data to display different components from the raw data collected in the field or borehole.